sanity-io/visual-editing/packages/comlink/README.md

 }
 ```

-Define messages the Node will send.
-Note that responses are only supported from Controllers, i.e. on Node message types.
+Define messages the Node will send to a Channel.
+Note that responses are only supported from Channels, i.e. on Node message types.

 ```ts
 interface GreetingMessage {